Your Pain Pattern,

 The Underlying Anatomy

 How People Describe This Pain Pattern

-People with this pain run their hand up and down along one side of their low back and say that it hurts there.
-They often say that they have pain along one side of the low back when they get up from sleep, after a drive or some other activity where the hip flexes for extended periods.
-When this trigger point becomes more active, they complain of the pain when walking.
+The patient with this pain runs their hand up and down along one side of their low back and says that it hurts there.
+They often say that they have pain along one side of the low back when they get up from sleep, after a drive, or some other activity where the hip flexes for extended periods.
+When this trigger point becomes more active, they complain of pain when walking.

 Sitting may offer them relief for short periods, but they often complain when they are driving for long periods.
 They are stiff and slow to rise after long periods of sitting.

 They often seek relief by “moving around.”
 One client complained about this to get out of jury duty.
 They may also get relief by putting a pillow under their legs when sleeping on their back.